Should Kids Be Able to Have Social Media Accounts?

 2. Tell students that they can use their own and their classmate’s votes in the Kialo discussion to help them identify some of the best points for their essays or speeches.
 To do so, tell students that they will now look at how the two groups voted.

-4. In the top-left of the discussion, under “Perspectives,” click “All” and change to “Supporters.”
+4. In the discussion settings, under Perspectives, click All and change to Supporters.
 Show students the topology diagram again (click the button).
 Explain to students that this is how supporters of the thesis voted on claims, so if students would like to write or speak about how kids should not have social media accounts, the darkest-colored claims are some of the best ideas to use.

 Optional closer (5-10 minutes)

-1. Change the “Perspective” setting back to “All” and display the discussion’s topology diagram (click the button).
+1. Change the Perspective setting back to All and display the discussion’s topology diagram.
 Then ask students:

-• What seem to be the most popular claims overall?
+• What seem to be the most popular claim overall?

-• What seem to be the least popular claims overall?
+• What seem to be the least popular claim overall?

 • Why did you vote the way you did on these claims?